Whose Going to Look After the Dog?

 We would all like to assume that these things don't happen, but in reality they do - and it can cause many issues at a time when we are less equipped to deal with such challenges.

-As when choosing someone to be an executor for your Will, it is very wise to consider carefully who is best placed for these roles.
+When choosing someone to be an executor for your Will, it is very wise to consider carefully who is best placed for these roles.
 Having Power of Attorney, can be quite demanding and not something to be taken lightly.

 An Executor will have many responsibilities that will take time and planning to accomplish and a person acting as Power of Attorney will also have a very responsible role.
 In both cases it's important to talk through everything with your chosen representatives and make them aware of all that is required in their role and how you would like things to be carried out, all of which is best written down by yourself, in order to be clearly understood and therefore administered.